This Wild Rice and Chicken Sausage Stew is deliciously hearty and satisfying while also being incredibly healthy thanks to lots of vegetables!

 - 2 parsnips, chopped

-- 4 links chicken sausage (I used roasted garlic), sliced
+- 4 links chicken sausage (flavor of your choice), sliced

-In a medium pan, cook chicken sausage in a little bit of olive oil until heated through and browned a bit.
-I used Al Fresco‘s Roasted Garlic sausage
+- In a separate medium saucepan, cook chicken sausage in 1 Tbsp olive oil over medium heat until heated through and browned a bit.